bangkitdc/podcastify-soap-service/README.md

 ## Functionality
 1. <b>Incoming Subscriptions</b> </br> This service handles incoming subscription requests from the Podcastify App (Monolith).
 2. <b>Subscription Status Update</b> </br> It provides an updateStatus function to update the subscription status (reject or accept) for the Podcastify REST service.
 When the status is updated, it sends a request to the Podcastify App (Monolith) to trigger push notifications, informing the user that the status has been updated to either rejected or accepted.
 3. <b>Subscription Data</b> </br> The Podcastify SOAP service provides subscription data to the Podcastify REST service.
 This includes the types of incoming subscriptions.
-The Podcastify REST service can retrieve all subscriptions, retrieve subscriptions by creator ID, and specify the status of the subscriptions it wants to retrieve.
+The Podcastify REST service can retrieve all subscriptions, retrieve subscriptions by creator ID or subscriber ID, and specify the status of the subscriptions it wants to retrieve.
 4. <b>Notification Emails</b> </br> For every incoming subscription from the Podcastify App (Monolith), the Podcastify SOAP service sends a notification email to the administrator.
 5. <b>Logging and Authentication</b> </br> The Podcastify SOAP service includes a logging service that saves logs to its own database, providing a record of transactions and events within the Podcastify SOAP service itself.
 This service also performs an authentication process by checking the API key of every incoming request.